Wealth infrastructure for autonomous agents · Powered by Uniswap

 Sovereign

-Maximum fee discounts.
+40% fee discount. $10M daily cap.
+30-day session keys.
 Governance participation.
 Permanent identity lock — burn the CANNOT_TRANSFER fuse.
 The vault recognizes you without introduction.

 The volume